geoffroypeeters/deeplearning-101-audiomir_notebook/README.md

 ## TUTO-task-Multi-Pitch-Estimation

 illustrates the use of
-- two inpues: CQT and Harmonic-CQT
+- two inputs: CQT and Harmonic-CQT
 - different architecture ConvNet and U-Net
 - different variants of convolution: dephtwise-separable, residual-conv